MariiaGulkova/Thesis-blog/FirstSteps.md

 ### Question

-How can I transform people experience about the propaganda - in Soviet Union and Nowdays in Social Media - in storytelling and create a visual experience?
+How can I transform people experience about the propaganda - in Soviet Union and Nowdays in Social Media - in storytelling and create a informative visual experience?

 ### Methods